Updated March 2014

 NAFCU believes the five-point plan outlined below (and described in the February 2013 letter to Congressional leaders) is essential to give the credit union industry the continued ability to serve its member-owners in today's environment.

-On June 28, 2013, Representative Miller introduced H.R.
+Representative Miller introduced H.R.
 2572, the “Regulatory Relief for Credit Unions Act of 2013.”
 The centerpiece of the legislation is a risk-based capital proposal that revives concepts supported by the credit union industry in previous legislative efforts such as the Credit Union Regulatory Improvements Act.

 - allow NCUA to grant federal credit unions a waiver to follow a state rule instead of a federal one in certain situations;